jeremycyr/astro-paper/src/data/blog/slow-down-the-speed-will-follow.md

 ---

 title: "Slow Down!
 The Speed Will Follow"
-subtitle: "Like piano, effective AI development starts with fundamentals."
+subtitle: "Like piano, effective AI development requires the fundamentals."
 description: "The AI tooling that we're rushing to get into the hands of developers risks bypassing the development of fundamentals that are more important than ever."
 pubDatetime: 2025-07-29T12:00:00.000Z
 modDatetime: null